Administered by Catholic Charities of the Archdiocese of Galveston-Houston

-Harris County provided a total of $60 million in funding to help people recover from financial distress brought about by the COVID-19 pandemic.
-Eligible households receive a one-time payment of $1,500 for emergency expenses.
+Harris County provided $60 million in funding to help people recover from financial distress brought about by the COVID-19 pandemic.
+A total of 40,000 eligible households received a one-time payment of $1,500 for emergency expenses.

-Harris County partnered with Catholic Charities as the administrator for a total of $60 million in financial assistance to help Harris County families and individuals who need help recovering from financial distress caused by the COVID-19 pandemic.
+Harris County partnered with Catholic Charities as the administrator for a total of $60 million in financial assistance to help Harris County families and individuals recover from financial distress caused by the COVID-19 pandemic.

-- For households located within Harris County that meet eligibility requirements
+- For households located within Harris County that met eligibility requirements

 - One-time $1,500 payment

-- Funds may be used for any emergency expenses such as healthcare, rent or mortgage, utilities, food, internet, transportation, childcare, and other past due expenses
+- Funds could be used for any emergency expenses such as healthcare, rent or mortgage, utilities, food, internet, transportation, childcare, and other past due expenses

 What are the eligibility requirements?

 - Households have to be within Harris County.